 - Aberdeen is a kind place.
 70,500 people spend 8.7 million hours a year carrying out volunteering activities.

-- Aberdeen Football Club is the first in Scotland to be recognised for being autism-friendly and its Community Programme was named best in Europe in 2017.
+- Aberdeen Football Club was named Best Professional Football Club in the prestigious 2019 UEFA Grassroots Awards, is the first in Scotland to be recognised for being autism-friendly and its community programme was named best in Europe in 2017.

 - Aberdeenshire hosts a higher concentration of stone circles and other megalithic remains than any other region in the UK.
 The region even boasts its own unique style of stone formation – the recumbent stone circle.